 For many disadvantaged and poor communities, rural medical clinics serve as the only free source of medical care.
 These clinics are often understaffed and have to work with very limited resources.
 There is a great need for volunteers in this sector to support these efforts and organizations like Foundation for International Medical Relief of Children can help get you set up with a project in the Philippines.
 Volunteers are generally assigned various tasks depending on their qualifications.

 These tasks can range from anything from medical diagnosis to educating the local community on nutrition.
 Health care work is a good opportunity for medical students as they will have the opportunity to observe medical systems and practices in a developing country.

 Women’s Rights and Empowerment

-The work to empower women can range from education about family planning services to support and counseling for women who have come from abusive backgrounds.
+The work to empower women in the Philippines can range from education about family planning services to support and counseling for women who have come from abusive backgrounds.

 Volunteers are needed for the care and support of young girls, daily operations of centers, and for field research to help coordinate and document family planning methodology success and failures.
 Volunteers may be asked to educate women one-on-one, or give community talks.
 Participants with psychology and counseling are especially desired.

 There are many volunteer opportunities to work with children in the Philippines.
 Volunteer responsibilities in programs like IVHQ could range from managing operations at youth centers to teaching basketball (the most popular sport in the Philippines) to teaching basic education in math, English, science, health, and basic computing skills.
 Usually, volunteer teachers do not make lesson plans, they provide support and assistance to the principal teacher.